storj/storj/docs/blueprints/cache-node-selection.md

 - changing a node from unvetted to vetted: this can be stale
 - removing a node from being vetted: preferably not stale, but could handle a small amount of this

-WIP - get a count of how often do these update events currently happen

 When selecting nodes to store files to, the following criteria must be met:
 - the node is not disqualified
 - the node is not suspended